obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Fix: don't draw cursors that should not be visible
 + Handle individual cursor clipboards
 + Make sure the undo system remembers cursors
     + Fix: selection isn't remembered